 We need to join the two pieces of the towel holder together.

-Layer the two towel holder pieces with the wrong sides together.
+Layer the two towel holder pieces with the right sides together.
 Align the edges and pin along the longer side, keeping the folds along the edges intact.

 Sew along the pinned edges to join.